- About Us

-Built in the 16th century, this beautiful and important Dorsoduro palazzo is tucked away in one of the quietest areas of Venice, yet very close to the Zattere and to the church of San Sebastiano, Veronese's masterpiece.
-I have walked past this house many times but I could never have imagined how beautiful the interior was.
+Built in the 16th century, this beautiful and important Dorsoduro palazzo is tucked away in one of the most tranquil areas of Venice, yet conveniently close to the Zattere and to the church of San Sebastiano, Veroneses masterpiece.
+I have walked past this house many times but I could never have imagined how beautiful is it inside.
 Hidden Venice at its best.

 Originally belonging to a branch of the noble family which gave Venice seven Doges, and where Saint Ignatius of Loyola, the founder of the Jesuits, was ordained, it has been extremely well maintained over several centuries.

 The façade has recently been returned to its original purity and elegance thanks to a complete restoration comprising both the roof and facades, while fully respecting not only the original Renaissance architecture but also modern day techniques.